ATrappmann/PN5180-Library/README.md

 Hardware:

 Done: New Design of external Antenna.
-Reading Distance für Credit Card Size in Center of Antenna = 22cm In Work: Redsign of a 4W RF Ampfliefer for extend the read range up to 50cm.
+Reading Distance für Credit Card Size in Center of Antenna = 22cm

+In Work: design of an 4W RF Ampfliefer for extend the read range up to 50cm.

 Software: